dinhngockhanh/CINner/README.md

 ## Run CINner

-See the vignettes for further analyses that can be performed with `CINner`.

-For more detailed examples and usage, please refer to `vignettes/CINner_introduction.html`.
+For more detailed examples and usage, please refer to `vignettes/CINner_introduction.html` and other files in `vignettes`, which recreate results in [1].

+##  References

+1. Dinh KN, Vázquez-García I, Chan A, Malhotra R, Weiner A, McPherson AW, Tavaré S. CINner: modeling and simulation of chromosomal instability in cancer at single-cell resolution. bioRxiv.
+2024 Apr 3.